crimsonwoods/ConstraintLayout_203_bug_about_dimentionRatio/README.md

 ===

 # Issue Tracker
-This issue is traking on https://issuetracker.google.com/issues/172048754
+This issue is being traked on https://issuetracker.google.com/issues/172048754

 # Summary
 ConstraintLayout 2.0.3 has a bug about `app:layout_constraintDimensionRatio`.